randy3k/randylai.info/content/post/2020/mse_of_sample_variance.md

 \hat \sigma^2 = \frac{\sum(X_i - \bar X)^2}{n}.
 $$

 The common argument is that $S^2$ is unbiased whereas $\hat \sigma^2$ is biased for estimating $\sigma^2$.
-While it is true, this statement is over-stressed.
+While it is true, this statement is a bit over-stressed.
 A more statistical way to evaluate performance of estimators is to compare the mean squared error (MSE) of the estimators.

 ### Normal Population